 Connect your garden

-By far the simplest thing you can do is to make sure that any fences or walls in your garden have a 13cm by 13cm hole at ground level to act as a hedgehog highway.
+By far the simplest and most helpful thing you can do is to make sure that any fences or walls in your garden have a 13cm by 13cm hole at ground level to act as a hedgehog highway.

 Hedgehogs are predators and will roam large areas looking for food – up to two miles a night.
 Unfortunately, rows of terraced houses with fenced gardens stop hedgehogs travelling freely, massively reducing the amount of habitat they have access to and forcing them onto roads.